Veilkrand/ros-markertracker-node/readme.md

 ## TODO

--- Define message format with several geometry.
-Not include euler??
--- Check latency of messages.
-Fix buffer size??
+-- Implement blacklist and whitelist for aruco Ids.
+17 is easily confused for 4x4 and background noise -- Finish message implementation
+-- Check real latency and delay.
+For result packages and initial image frames: how long since the capture of the raw image from camera.
+-- Implement full visualization for rviz?
+-- Optimize Aruco classes.

 ## Inputs Parameters.
 TODO: Update to latest inputs